nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

     Use case resumes from step 1.

 * 1b.
-User requested to update a vaccination that does not exist.
+User requested to edit a vaccination that does not exist.
   * 1a1.
 VMS shows an error message.

     Use case ends.